BillieBobbel23/node-boilerplate/README.md

-# gulp-boilerplates
+# node-boilerplate

-A GulpJS boilerplate for building, watching, linting and testing various front-end assets.
+A NodeJS boilerplate for building, watching, linting and testing various front-end assets.

 ![stats](https://david-dm.org/BillieBobbel23/gulp-boilerplates/status.svg)
 ![statsdev](https://david-dm.org/BillieBobbel23/gulp-boilerplates/dev-status.svg)

 ## Installation:

-``git clone https://github.com/BillieBobbel23/gulp-boilerplates`` followed by ``npm install``
+``git clone https://github.com/BillieBobbel23/node-boilerplate`` followed by ``npm install``

 ## Usage
 Depending on your needs run any of the following in the root folder of the project: